Great Works >

 Designing their switch and making their pole:

-Lab teams competing against each other: Our current unit is Gravity, Mass, Weight, Volume, and Density.
+Our current unit is Gravity, Mass, Weight, Volume, and Density.
 Once students learned the difference between their mass and weight, each student calculated their weight on the moon and other planets in our solar system.
 Future track stars were identified as we checked their standing broad jump distances here on Earth.

 Students then calculated how the different gravitational forces on the moon and other planets in our solar system would affect their jumping distances.